missing-semester/missing-semester/_2020/metaprogramming.md

 large number of such dependencies in a single place, and provides a convenient mechanism for installing them.
-Some examples include the Ubuntu package repositories for Ubuntu system packages, which you access through the `apt` tool, RubyGems for Ruby libraries, PyPi for Python libraries, or the Arch User Repository for Arch Linux user-contributed packages.
+Some examples include the Ubuntu package repositories for Ubuntu system packages, which you access through the `apt` tool, RubyGems for Ruby libraries, PyPI for Python libraries, or the Arch User Repository for Arch Linux user-contributed packages.